NeoLePorte/PHP-CRUD/README.md

 PHP-CRUD
-This is a simple CRUD add to catalog books using the XAMPP stack
+This is a simple CRUD app to catalog books using the XAMPP stack